Akhilvarma377/PowerBI-Internship-Cognifyz-Technologies/README.md

 ## 🛠️ Tools & Skills Used

-1.Power BI – Dashboard creation & data visualization
+1. Power BI – Dashboard creation & data visualization

-2.Power Query – Data cleaning & transformation
+2. Power Query – Data cleaning & transformation

-3.DAX – Calculated columns, measures & KPIs
+3. DAX – Calculated columns, measures & KPIs

-4.Excel / CSV – Data preparation
+4. Excel / CSV – Data preparation

-5.Data Storytelling – Deriving insights for business improvement
+5. Data Storytelling – Deriving insights for business improvement

 ## 📂 Files in Repository
-1.File Name	Description
+1. File Name	Description

-2.Cognifyz_PowerBI.pbix	Power BI project file
+2. Cognifyz_PowerBI.pbix	Power BI project file

-3.Dashboard.png	Screenshot of final dashboard
+3. Dashboard.png	Screenshot of final dashboard

-4.Tasks_Report.pdf	Summary report of all tasks
+4. Tasks_Report.pdf	Summary report of all tasks

-5.README.md	Project documentation
+5. README.md	Project documentation

 ## 🚀 How to Use

-1.Download the .pbix file.
+1. Download the .pbix file.

-2.Open it in Power BI Desktop.
+2. Open it in Power BI Desktop.

-3.Refresh the dataset if needed.
+3. Refresh the dataset if needed.

-4.Interact with the visuals using slicers and filters.
+4. Interact with the visuals using slicers and filters.

 ## 💡 Key Learnings